-Federal, state, and local governments share authority for setting standards through regulations in several areas, including infrastructure and programs vital to preparedness (for example, transportation systems, water systems, public health).
+Regulations Federal, state and local governments share authority for setting standards through regulations in several areas, including infrastructure and programs vital to preparedness (for example, highways, water systems, public health).
 In designing regulations, key considerations include how to provide federal protections, guarantees, or benefits while preserving an appropriate balance between federal and state and local authorities and between the public and private sectors (for example, for chemical and nuclear facilities).
 In designing a regulatory approach, the challenges include determining who will set the standards and who will implement or enforce them.
 Five models of shared regulatory authority are:

-- fixed federal standards that preempt all state regulatory action in the subject area covered; - federal minimum standards that preempt less stringent state laws but permit states to establish standards that are more stringent than the federal; - inclusion of federal regulatory provisions not established through preemption in grants or other forms of assistance that states may choose to accept; - cooperative programs in which voluntary national standards are formulated by federal and state officials working together; and widespread state adoption of voluntary standards formulated by quasiofficial entities.
+- Fixed federal standards that preempt all state regulatory action in the subject area covered; - Federal minimum standards that preempt less stringent state laws but permit states to establish standards that are more stringent than the federal; - Inclusion of federal regulatory provisions not established through preemption in grants or other forms of assistance that states may choose to accept;

+• Cooperative programs in which voluntary national standards are formulated by federal and state officials working together; Widespread state adoption of voluntary standards formulated by quasi- official entities.
 Any one of these shared regulatory approaches could be used in designing standards for preparedness.
 The first two of these mechanisms involve federal preemption.
 The other three represent alternatives to preemption.
 Each mechanism offers different advantages and limitations that reflect some of the key considerations in the federal-state balance.

-Tax Incentives

-To the extent that private entities will be called upon to improve security over dangerous materials or to protect vital assets, the federal government can use tax incentives to encourage and enforce their activities.
+Tax Incentives To the extent that private entities will be called upon to improve security over dangerous materials or to protect vital assets, the federal government can use tax incentives to encourage and enforce their activities.
 Tax incentives are the result of special exclusions, exemptions, deductions, credits, deferrals, or tax rates in the federal tax laws.
 Unlike grants, tax incentives do not generally permit the same degree of federal oversight and targeting, and they are generally available by formula to all potential beneficiaries who satisfy congressionally established criteria.

-Intergovernmental Partnerships and Regional Coordination

-National preparedness is a complex mission that requires unusual interagency, interjurisdictional, and interorganizational cooperation.
-The responsibilities and resources for preparedness reside with different levels of government-federal, state, county, and local-as well as with various public, private, and non-governmental entities.
-An illustration of this complexity can be seen with ports.
-As a former Commissioner on the Interagency Commission on Crime and Security in U.S. Seaports recently noted, there is no central authority, as at least 15 federal agencies have jurisdiction at seaports-the primary ones are the Coast Guard, the Customs Service, and the Immigration and Naturalization Service.
-In addition, state and local law enforcement agencies and the private sector have responsibilities for port security.
-The security of ports is particularly relevant in this area given that the ports of Long Beach and Los Angeles together represent the third busiest container handler in the world after Hong Kong and Singapore.

-Promoting partnerships between critical actors (including different levels of government and the private sector) facilitates the maximizing of resources and also supports coordination on a regional level.
+Regional Coordination and Intergovernmental Partnerships Promoting partnerships between critical actors (including different levels of government and the private sector) facilitates the maximizing of resources and also supports coordination on a regional level.
 Partnerships could encompass federal, state, and local governments working together to share information, develop communications technology, and provide mutual aid.
 The federal government may be able to offer state and local governments assistance in certain areas, such as risk management and intelligence sharing.
-In turn, state and local governments have much to offer in terms of knowledge of local vulnerabilities and resources, such as local law enforcement personnel, available to respond to threats and emergencies in their communities.
+In turn, state and local governments have much to offer in terms of knowledge of local vulnerabilities and resources, such as local law enforcement personnel, available to respond to threats in their communities.
+Since the events of September 11th, local officials have emphasized the importance of regional coordination.

-Since the events of September 11th, a task force of mayors and police chiefs has called for a new protocol governing how local law enforcement agencies can assist federal agencies, particularly the FBI, given the information needed to do so.
-As the United States Conference of Mayors noted, a close working partnership of local and federal law enforcement agencies, which includes the sharing of intelligence, will expand and strengthen the nation's overall ability to prevent and respond to domestic terrorism.
-The USA Patriot Act provides for greater sharing of intelligence among federal agencies.
-An expansion of this act has been proposed (S.1615, H.R.
-3285) that would provide for information sharing among federal, state, and local law enforcement agencies.
-In addition, the Intergovernmental Law Enforcement Information Sharing Act of 2001 (H.R.
-3483), which you sponsored Mr. Chairman, addresses a number of information-sharing needs.
-For instance, this proposed legislation provides that the United States Attorney General expeditiously grant security clearances to governors who apply for them, and state and local officials who participate in federal counterterrorism working groups or regional terrorism task forces.

-Local officials have emphasized the importance of regional coordination.
 Regional resources, such as equipment and expertise, are essential because of proximity, which allows for quick deployment, and experience in working within the region.
 Large-scale or labor-intensive incidents quickly deplete a given locality's supply of trained responders.
 Some cities have spread training and equipment to neighboring municipal areas so that their mutual aid partners can help.
 These partnerships afford economies of scale across a region.
 In events that require a quick response, such as a chemical attack, regional agreements take on greater importance because many local officials do not think that federal and state resources can arrive in sufficient time to help.